-People: John Logan (Brown University), Zengwang Xu (University of Wisconsin, Milwaukee) and Brian Stults (Florida State University).
-The tract data for 1970-2010 that are included in the LTDB standard data set were prepared by Miao Chunyu (Brown University) from files downloaded from the NHGIS.
+People: John Logan (Brown University), Zengwang Xu (University of Wisconsin, Milwaukee), Brian Stults (Florida State University), and Charles Zhang (University of Wisconsin, Whitewater).
+The tract data from ACS 2015-2019 were prepared by Rachel McKane (Brown University), and the LTDB standard data set for 1970-2010 was prepared by Miao Chunyu (University of Wisconsin, Stevens Point) from files downloaded from the NHGIS.

 Logan, John R., Zengwang Xu, and Brian J. Stults.
 2014.
 "Interpolating US Decennial Census Tract Data from as Early as 1970 to 2010: A Longitudinal Tract Database" The Professional Geographer 66(3): 412–420.
 (Click here to download).

 Logan, John R., Brian J. Stults, and Zengwang Xu.
 2016.
 "Validating Population Estimates for Harmonized Census Tract Data, 2000–2010" Annals of the American Association of Geographers. http://www.tandfonline.com/doi/full/10.1080/24694452.2016.1187060.